Why Western Digital Is About To Stop The Toshiba Memory Sale

 If you thought things have gone badly for Toshiba (OTCPK:TOSBF) so far, it’s about to get worse.

-As this recent article here notes, Western Digital (WDC) was granted a court order “requiring Toshiba to give Western Digital employees access to chip samples and related shared databases” after Toshiba had moved to block Western Digital’s access to certain databases starting 28 June.
-This decision is significant for a number of key reasons – 1) It prevents Toshiba from impeding the shipment of engineering wafers and samples to WD, 2) it allows WDC employees to access shared databases (Toshiba had previously attempted to block “certain” employees) and 3) the restraining order was ruled upon by the same judge who is about to rule on the 14 th July injunction hearing – Harold Kahn.
+As this recent article here notes, Western Digital (NYSE:WDC) was granted a court order "requiring Toshiba to give Western Digital employees access to chip samples and related shared databases" after Toshiba had moved to block Western Digital’s access to certain databases starting 28 June.
+This decision is significant for a number of key reasons - 1) It prevents Toshiba from impeding the shipment of engineering wafers and samples to WD, 2) it allows WDC employees to access shared databases (Toshiba had previously attempted to block “certain” employees) and 3) the restraining order was ruled upon by the same judge who is about to rule on the 14th July injunction hearing - Harold Kahn.

 (Source: San Francisco Superior Court)

-With the 14 th July hearing already upon us, the Harold Kahn factor is a big swing factor here.
+With the 14th July hearing already upon us, the Harold Kahn factor is a big swing factor here.
 Here’s a recap of Toshiba’s key arguments per legal filings in early July:

 #1 - The California court has no jurisdiction